Overview of Interrogatories in Discovery (2026 Full Guide)

 What is the purpose of the interrogatories?

-Interrogatories are used to gather important information from the opposing party during the discovery phase of a legal case.
+Interrogatories are written questions that are used to gather important information from the opposing party during the discovery phase of a legal case.
 They help attorneys clarify facts, identify witnesses, obtain key documents, and understand the legal arguments the other side plans to use.
 Well-crafted interrogatories can shape case strategy and uncover critical details that might not be available through other means.

 In some cases, you can object to interrogatories instead of answering them.
 If a question is overly broad, irrelevant, or seeks privileged information, a formal objection can be filed.
 However, objections must be legally justified.
 Courts may require responses if the interrogatory is deemed reasonable.
 In certain situations, a party can also choose to produce business records instead of providing a written answer, as long as the requesting party can locate the information within those records.